pymanga/pyMANGA/PopulationLib/InitialPop/FromFile/FromFile.md

 Population module that defines the position and size of the initial plant population.

-Initial plant population is defined in a csv-file (coma-separated).
+The initial plant population is defined in a CSV file (comma-separated).
 This file needs to contain the x,y-position of each individual (i.e., plant unit) and their geometry (i.e., size).
-The parameters describing a plant's geometry depend on the chosen plant module (`pyMANGA.PlantModelLib`).
+The parameters describing a plant's geometry depend on the chosen plant module (pyMANGA.PlantModelLib).

 ```xml
 <distribution>